HappyJying/MvvmBasic.Core/README.md

             }
         });

-        // subscribe a message whose event method can be called on the UI thread Messager.Subscribe(Messages.AddMessage, args =>
+        // subscribe to a message whose event method can be called on the UI thread Messager.Subscribe(Messages.AddMessage, args =>
         {
             if (args[0] is string message)